|

 EPA and the Surgeon General recommend testing all homes

 below the third floor for radon.
+You cannot predict radon

 levels based on state, local, and neighborhood radon